 Benefit Description You pay Preventive care medications (cont.)
-High Option • Compounded bioidentical hormone replacement (BHR) therapy that includes progesterone, testosterone and/or estrogen All charges Compounded thyroid hormone therapy Note: Over-the-counter (OTC) and appropriate prescription drugs approved by the FDA to treat nicotine dependence are covered under the Tobacco cessation program with a prescription.
-(See page 42).
-Over-the- counter (OTC) drugs will not be covered unless you have a prescription and that prescription is presented at the pharmacy and processed through our pharmacy claim system.
+High Option Basic Option • Vitamins, unless otherwise stated (including prescription vitamins), nutritional supplements not listed as a covered benefit, and any food item, including infant formula, medical foods and other nutritional items, even if it is the sole source of nutrition except for nutritional formulas for the treatment of phenylketonuria branched chain ketonuria, galactosemia and homocystinuria when administered under the direction of a Plan doctor (please see Durable Medical Equipment section on page 42).
+All charges All charges Lost, stolen or damaged drugs • Medical supplies such as dressings and antiseptics Drugs for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs • Drugs used for the purpose of weight reduction (i. e., appetite suppressants) Prophylactic drugs including, but not limited to, anti-malarials for travel • Compounded bioidentical hormone replacement (BHR) therapy that includes progesterone, testosterone and/or estrogen • Compounded thyroid hormone therapy Note: Over-the-counter (OTC) and appropriate prescription drugs approved by the FDA to treat nicotine dependence are covered under the Tobacco cessation program with a prescription.
+(See page 44) OTC drugs will not be covered unless you have a prescription and that prescription is presented at the pharmacy and processed through our pharmacy claim system.